soran-ghaderi/torchebm/docs/guides/parallel_sampling.md

 # Parallel Sampling

-This guide explains how to efficiently sample from energy functions in parallel using TorchEBM.
+This guide explains how to efficiently sample from models in parallel using TorchEBM.

 ## Overview